maributt/OldMacroRecursion/README.md

 # OldMacroRecursion
-the old version of what is now [Macro Chain](https://github.com/Caraxi/MacroChain)
+the old version of what is now <a href="https://github.com/Caraxi/MacroChain">Macro Chain</a>